Frequently asked questions

-Language other than English courses in completed in the seventh and eighth grades with a grade of C or higher can be used toward fulfilling "e” subject requirement.
+Language other than English courses completed in the seventh and eighth grades with a grade of C or higher can be used toward fulfilling "e” subject requirement.
 Students are not required to repeat these courses once they have entered high school.
 Students will list these courses in the “Seventh / Eighth Grade Course” section on the UC application.
-They are not required to submit a middle school transcript, however It is preferable that the courses be listed on the high school transcript.
+They are not required to submit a middle school transcript, however it is preferable that the courses be listed on the high school transcript.

 Because the student has already satisfied one or both years of the two-year requirement, they are not required to complete two additional LOTE courses in high school.
 However, the University recommends students to continue with their language other than English through the third level.

 Can higher-level LOTE courses validate a grade of D or F earned in a lower-level course?
 Can higher-level LOTE courses validate the omission of a lower-level course?

 Completion of higher-level language other than English coursework with a grade of C or higher validates D or F grades earned in lower-level courses or when a lower-level course is skipped over.
 A complete description and matrix of the LOTE validation rules is available for download.

 Using a higher-level LOTE course to validate a grade of D or F earned in a lower-level course will not replace the D or F grade calculated into the UC GPA.
 Only if the exact course or semester in which the D or F grade earned was repeated would the repeated grade replace the original deficient grade in the UC GPA.

 A student earned a grade of C or better in the second semester of a language other than English course, but earned a D grade in the first semester.
 Can the second semester grade validate the D grade?